KDE/websites-hig-kde-org/HIG/source/plattform/settings.rst

    Choose a new wallpaper

-Use a :doc:`grid </components/editing/grid>` for a visual selection of a single option.
-To implement grids in KCM Modules use the :doc:`KCMGrid <kcmgrid>`.
+Use a :doc:`grid </components/editing/grid>` for a selection of a single item when all items are visually distinctive.
+To implement a grid in a KCM, use the :doc:`KCMGrid <kcmgrid>`.

 Lists